gmcsween/Transcriptome/0_README.md

 4)FASTQC for quality check
 5)HISAT2 to map sequences to reference genome 6)Samtools to visualize alignment
+7)HTSeq to generate counts
-7)R package, DeSeq2, to normalize
-8)EDGE test to highlight statistically significant changes 9)Download gene ontology terms from UnitProt
+8)R package, DeSeq2, to normalize and differential expression analysis 9)EDGE test to highlight statistically significant changes 10)Download gene ontology terms from UnitProt
-10)Gene set enrichment analysis
+11)Gene set enrichment analysis
-11)BLAST2GO to annotate transcript
+12)BLAST2GO to annotate transcript
-12)HTSeq to generate counts
 13)IGV to visualize